- 1 Dutch presence in the Dutch East Indies

 Interneringskaart van Jan Willem Zeverijn.
 Klik op de knop rechtsonder voor meer informatie.
 Collectie Nationaal Archief / Japanse interneringskaarten.

-Red Cross war archive
+Red Cross war archives

 Old Passport Archive